 Add stiffeners in places, where you expect local forces.
 To do so, right-click on Operations and select Transversal stiffeners.

 Then change the position and properties according to the picture.

 Copy this operation and change it - see picture.

 You can visually check the stresses along with the member by clicking on the button Stress in the upper ribbon.

 Linear bifurcation analysis can be done by selecting LBA and clicking Calculate.

-The results for the first three shapes are as follow:
+The results for the first and third shapes are as follows:

 As you see the first factor is less than 15, so in this case, a Geometrically and materially nonlinear analysis with imperfections makes sense.
 For more information please see the article about imperfections or the Theoretical background.